Bringing Houston To Rice Business Students

 For all Rice Business students, interacting with Houston -- the fourth largest and most diverse city in the country – is an essential part of the program.
 A roster of short elective courses allows our students to learn directly from the city’s top-tier business leaders on key emerging business topics.
 These immersive, experiential short courses cover topics such as digital disruption in financial services, block chain as a new economic infrastructure, building the data-driven firm, SQL for managers, and commercial real estate in the new economy.

 “A benefit of sitting in Houston is our ability to tap phenomenal business leaders to bring their perspective and expertise to our students,” Ostdiek said.
-“At Rice Business, we are able to blend a small, intimate, elite university environment with this vibrant commercial center.
+“At Rice Business, we are able to blend a tight-knit, elite university environment with this vibrant commercial center.
 We make a point of bringing Houston to the students.”

 Rice Business fortifies this classroom experience with hands-on work.
 “Our students apply what they’ve learned on messy real world problems,” Ostdiek said.
 Second year Rice Business students can choose from a roster of specialized “lab” courses where small teams work on real problems for corporate clients or, in some cases, the students’ own new product ideas or business acquisition initiatives.
 Among these courses are the Wright Fund, a student-led investment fund, the Athena marketing group, and labs focused on health care operations, supply chain challenges, international energy entrepreneurship, new enterprises, and enterprise acquisition.